 Certification & Funding

-Crime Stoppers is an organization built by members of the local community which it is used to protect.
-Support of the community is what drives the success of a crime stoppers organization.
-An established Crime Stoppers program has sufficient manpower and financing.
-In order to effectively manage an organization, a marketing and advertising strategy must be in place.
-Spreading the word and encouraging donations helps to sustain growth and progression of the organization.
+All Crime Stoppers organizations are initially supported on the local level.
+Community support is what drives the success of a Crime Stoppers organization.
+An established Crime Stoppers organization has sufficient manpower and financing.
+Part of encouraging community support requires a well-managed marketing and advertising strategy.
+Spreading the word and securing donations helps to sustain growth and progression of the organization.
 All money received should be used for operating costs and paying rewards.
 Involving the community and hosting frequent fundraisers are valuable practices for a strong Crime Stoppers organizations.